Eric-Lennartson/pd-guis/README.md

 ###   About guis

 ​guis requires using pdnext.
 The colors are set using the tcl file that is used to theme pdnext.
 A default darkmode theme is included in the repository.
 In the future I hope to add more guis, but for now it will just be the dial.
 Don't cross your fingers.

 The repository for pdnext can be found here <https://github.com/sebshader/pdnext>.

-​This library's repository resides at <https://github.com/Eric-Lennartson/pd-guis/>.
+This library's repository resides at <https://github.com/Eric-Lennartson/pd-guis/>.

 A repository for more themes for pdnext can be found here <https://github.com/Eric-Lennartson/pd-themes>.

 --------------------------------------------------------------------------